drhelius/Gearcoleco/README.md

-# Gearcoleco (currently in development)
+# Gearcoleco

 [![Gearcoleco CI](https://github.com/drhelius/Gearcoleco/workflows/Gearcoleco%20CI/badge.svg)](https://github.com/drhelius/Gearcoleco/actions)

-*This is a work in progress project, not intended to be used right now.*

-Gearcoleco is a cross-platform ColecoVision emulator written in C++.
+Gearcoleco is a cross-platform ColecoVision emulator written in C++ that runs on Windows, macOS, Linux, BSD, Raspberry Pi and RetroArch.

 This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).